 From throwing garbage in the blue bin to only recycling 11% of plastics, Canadians are not doing a good job at recycling.

-Recycling helps reduce air and water pollution, so learning what your office can recycle, and how to do it properly is important.
+Recycling helps reduce air and water pollution, so learning can recycle, and how to do it properly is important.

 At G&T, we know that recycling in the workplace can help make a difference.
-So, what should you recycle in the office?
+So, what should you recycle?
 Keep reading to find out.

 Pens, Pencils and Markers

 For most office workers, pens, pencils, markers and highlighters are part of our everyday work process.
 So, what happens when your trusty writing utensil runs out of ink?
 While many of us may throw these items in the waste bin and think nothing of it, we urge you to stop, think and recycle these items.

 While it's important to recycle items like pens that have run dry, we don't mean simply throwing it in the blue box.
 The reason why it's important to recycle these types of materials properly is that they contain non-degradable waste that causes soil and water pollution.